 The walk to Bias Tugal Beach takes about 15 minutes from the ferry terminal.
 Head directly west from the entrance of the ferry terminal along the narrow tarmac road.
 After 200 metres you'll come to an opening that climbs fairly steeply up a rocky path.
 Once at the top of the hill a dirt track leads down to the beach.
 While descending you are treated to a fantastic view of Mount Agung - a dramatic sight.

-Pemuteran is a small laid-back village which has become increasingly popular with visitors in recent years.
+Pemuteran is a small laid-back village which has become increasingly popular with vacationers in recent years.
 Its proximity to Lovina and West Bali National Park together with the stunning natural beauty of the area has fuelled quite rapid growth in tourism infrastructure in the area.
 With its gorgeous green mountain slopes that dominate the village and pretty deserted beaches, it's easy to see why visitors are attracted by more than just the Bali diving.
 It is a very relaxing place to stay which offers peace and tranquility.

 The stunning scenery in this area makes walking very pleasant.
 The fine black sand beaches are particularly pretty.
 Pemuteran Beach is quiet and the sea is often flat calm.
 Between resorts there are lots of little dirt tracks that lead to the homes of the local fishermen and farmers.
 A small house surrounded by greenery and a cow or buffalo grazing by the door is a common scene here.